cristaloleg/awesome-manifesto/README.md

   - this will make everything more structured and well defined
 - [ ] all modules must have the same structure
   - similar environment everywhere is a good idea
+- [ ] if you can’t show a bottleneck, don’t start to optimise it
+  - it might be interesting and challenging, but useless

 ### Database
 - [ ] keep models normalized